Neethu9074/carbon/README.md

 The map is structured in:

-scene has a map (physical/logical). map has n zones. zone has n hosts. host has n processes.
+scene has a map (physical/logical). map has n groups. group has n hosts. host has n processes.

 ## Filtering